Issuer Direct (NYSEAMERICAN:ISDR) Shares Gap Down to $17.51

 Issuer Direct Co.
-(NYSEAMERICAN:ISDR) gapped down prior to trading on Monday .
+(NYSEAMERICAN:ISDR) shares gapped down prior to trading on Monday .
 The stock had previously closed at $17.51, but opened at $16.07.
-Issuer Direct shares last traded at $16.07, with a volume of 6 shares traded.
+Issuer Direct shares last traded at $16.07, with a volume of 6 shares changing hands.

-Separately, Zacks Investment Research raised Issuer Direct from a “hold” rating to a “buy” rating and set a $21.00 target price for the company in a research report on Wednesday, December 30th.
+Separately, Zacks Investment Research upgraded shares of Issuer Direct from a “hold” rating to a “buy” rating and set a $21.00 price target on the stock in a research note on Wednesday, December 30th.

-Issuer Direct (NYSEAMERICAN:ISDR) last issued its quarterly earnings results on Thursday, October 29th.
-The information technology services provider reported $0.26 EPS for the quarter, beating analysts’ consensus estimates of $0.19 by $0.07.
-The business had revenue of $4.88 million during the quarter, compared to analysts’ expectations of $4.41 million.
+In related news, Director William H. Everett sold 4,833 shares of Issuer Direct stock in a transaction on Tuesday, November 3rd.
+The shares were sold at an average price of $21.57, for a total value of $104,247.81.
+Following the transaction, the director now directly owns 22,395 shares in the company, valued at approximately $483,060.15.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, CEO Brian R. Balbirnie sold 7,500 shares of the business’s stock in a transaction on Thursday, November 12th.
+The shares were sold at an average price of $23.50, for a total transaction of $176,250.00.
+Following the completion of the transaction, the chief executive officer now directly owns 612,329 shares in the company, valued at $14,389,731.50.
+The disclosure for this sale can be found here.
+Insiders sold 26,072 shares of company stock valued at $578,259 over the last ninety days.

-A number of large investors have recently added to or reduced their stakes in ISDR.
-UBS Group AG bought a new position in Issuer Direct during the 2nd quarter worth approximately $35,000.
-Acadian Asset Management LLC acquired a new stake in shares of Issuer Direct during the 3rd quarter worth approximately $93,000.
-Finally, BlackRock Inc. raised its position in shares of Issuer Direct by 32.8% during the 3rd quarter.
-BlackRock Inc. now owns 9,585 shares of the information technology services provider’s stock worth $191,000 after purchasing an additional 2,370 shares during the period.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+UBS Group AG purchased a new stake in shares of Issuer Direct in the second quarter valued at approximately $35,000.
+Acadian Asset Management LLC acquired a new stake in Issuer Direct in the third quarter valued at $93,000.
+Finally, BlackRock Inc. boosted its position in shares of Issuer Direct by 32.8% during the 3rd quarter.
+BlackRock Inc. now owns 9,585 shares of the information technology services provider’s stock worth $191,000 after purchasing an additional 2,370 shares in the last quarter.

 Issuer Direct Corporation provides shareholder communications and compliance platforms, technologies, and services in North America and Europe.
 The company provides Platform id, a cloud-based subscription platform that manages the events of customers to distribute their messages to constituents, investors, markets, and regulatory systems; whistleblower module, which delivers secure notifications and basic incident workflow management processes that align with a company's corporate governance whistleblower policy; and proxy module, a real-time voting platform for customers and their shareholders of record.